codeallthethingz/tbp.monty/docs/how-to-use-monty/logging-and-analysis.md

 Since Monty is a sensorimotor framework, everything happens as a timeseries of sensing and acting.
 Therefor, many aspects of the experiment are better visualized as an animation that can show how hypotheses evolve over time.
 We have a couple of functions to create animations in the `plot_utils.py` file.
 Below is one example how this could be applied to data loaded with the code above.

+> [!NOTE]
-> 📘 To Follow Along Here You Need to Use the Detailed Logger
+> To Follow Along Here You Need to Use the Detailed Logger
 >
 > Detailed JSON stats are not logged by default since they can get large quickly.
 To be able to run the following analysis, you need to update the experiment config with this line:
 >